“If you really loved me..."

 Use assertive skills – to know how to respond to all sorts of verbal manipulation it is essential to have the tools of assertiveness.
 The emotional blackmailer is using aggression (in some form), you, when you give in, are being Passive.

 Assertiveness is the middle way, which respects both your rights and the rights of the other equally.
-BUT if you haven’t been taught this through good models as you grow up you are unlikely to know how to be assertive without some formal training (books or courses)
+If you haven’t been taught this through good models as you grow up you are unlikely to know how to be assertive without some formal training (books or courses)

 Bottom Line – “I can do this”